 Self-care has become particularly popular among young people, also known as Generation Z; those born between the mid-1900s and the mid-2000s.
 Young people are more aware of mental health issues than ever before and are proactively seeking effective ways to look after their own health.
 As a racing employee you may find yourself working long days, weekends and sometimes through the night.
 Below are a few ways you can practice self-care despite the demands of the industry:

 6 ways to practice self-care

-2. Mindfulness and Meditation – research by Youthsight carried out in 2019 showed that 62% of 13-15 years old had practiced mindfulness and 27% practice it regularly.
+2. Mindfulness – research by Youthsight carried out in 2019 showed that 62% of 13-15 years old had practiced mindfulness and 27% practice it regularly.
 Mindfulness involves clearing your mind of all thoughts and focusing on the present.
 You can even take time during your shifts while walking to and from the gallops, for example, to focus fully on the present.
 Just ten minutes of mindfulness per day can positively affect your mental health.
 There are also plenty of mindfulness and meditation apps and podcasts available such as Headspace and the Calm app.

 3. Digital Detox – turn off all digital devices and allow your eyes and mind to take a break.
 Set a time each day when you put aside phones, tablets and laptops.
 Too much time on devices can affect your sleep, subsequently affecting your mood and productivity.
 Early morning starts for stud and stable staff means a good night’s sleep can be pivotal to enjoying your job and increasing your productivity.

 4. Exercise - take time each day or three times per week to exercise.
 Although your job in a yard, at a stud or on a racecourse may involve physical exercise, other non-work related exercise can help you to relax.
 Go for a run, or a walk, which is one of the most effective forms of exercise.
 In accordance with social distancing guidelines, in England, you are now able to exercise more than once a day.